maaghia/Multi-Vendor-Ecommerce-Store/README.md

 All actions and states should be implemented using Redux 1- Users
 Authentication: User can signup and sign in using email and password with email verification  [DONE], and using Google Account [IN PROGRESS]
-Profile settings: User can update his full name, phone number, and address[NOT YET].
-All these information are mandatory to start posting products[DONE]
+Profile settings: User can update his full name, phone number, and address [DONE].
+All these information are mandatory to start posting products [DONE]
 User profile page: This page should be accessible by everyone and has information about the user and all his products

 2- Products